 In May 2018, a social media giant Facebook added 24 new languages to its platform for improving customer interaction.
 Facebook has leveraged artificial intelligence to enhance its neural machine translation models.
 These translation pairs are Serbian and Belarusian to English in Europe and other countries.
 In a report, Facebook revealed that more than six billion translations are performed on its platform every day.

 In the same month, the company open-sourced its neural machine translation model- PyTorch 1.0 and some of its AI tools for developers and AI experts.

 The application is marked with the power of real-time translation function.
-It uses a smart phone camera to capture and translate the text immediately.
+It uses a smartphone camera to capture and translate the text immediately.
 And the best part is it works online and offline too.
-It can translate the text of any colour or any kind of background.
+It can translate the text of any color or any kind of background.
 You don’t need to download any kind of language package to translate your image test in offline mode.

 How does it work?

-Rule-Based Machine Translation (RBMT) model follows the same approach as a language which is based on the bunch of grammatical and syntactical rules.
-To get an correct translation of a phrase, the application requires a linguistic dictionary for both the languages.
+Rule-Based Machine Translation (RBMT) model follows the same approach as a language that is based on a bunch of grammatical and syntactical rules.
+To get a correct translation of a phrase, the application requires a linguistic dictionary for both languages.
 It should include a proper set of rules for sentence formation structure for both the languages.
 RBMT is most popular among professionals because it can give a better quality of language pairs with multiple word orders.

 Final Words to Take Home

 With such incredible features and services, the MT technology market is expected to reach 983.3 million USD by the end of 2022.
 The growing market of cloud computing has to lead this technology to offer Machine Translation Software as a Service (MTSaaS) offered by various platforms.
 Thus, anyone can predict how this technology has emerged as an advanced tool hastening the future of human-made translation applications.